LispEngineer/stm-midi-poc1-sw/README.md

 * The D-Cache enabled adds another 20-25% performance at seemingly no cost.

-MPU:
-* Disabling the MPU seems to make no difference to performance.
-* Not sure why the MPU was enabled by default.

 Note:
 * ART accelerator is for accessing Flash through TCM
   * Prefetch is for using Flash through TCM
 * I-cache is for accessing Flash through AXI
-* I don't think there is any benefit for enabling both
+* I don't think there is any benefit for enabling both - I think only one is used at a time
 * By default STM32Cube sets things up for AXI Flash
 * "The L1-cache can be a performance booster when used in conjunction with memory interfaces on AXI bus.
 This must not be confused with memories on the Tightly Couple Memory (TCM) interface, which are not cacheable."
   * AN4839 Rev 2 page 4